The remarkable 78-year record Leeds Rhinos broke in Huddersfield win as title credentials outlined

 This victory takes Leeds to 36 points, level with Wigan Warriors in second.

-Statistician and Leeds Rhinos supporter @lufcstats has told Love Rugby League that this is the first time Leeds have won back-to-back competitive league games without conceding a point since March 1947, following their 34-0 win over Hull FC last weekend as well.
+This is the first time Leeds have won back-to-back competitive league games without conceding a point since 1968, following their 34-0 win over Hull FC last weekend as well.

 Within this recent run of wins, Leeds also kept Hull KR scoreless for 77 minutes in their 28-6 win two weeks ago and kept Castleford on zero for 75 minutes in their 64-6 win at Wheldon Road in round 22.